pacstall/docker/README.md

  pacstall-docker-builder -f

-  Creates the file Dockerfile-Pacstall-YYYYMMDD for building the image pacstall/pacstall:YYYYMMDD, with instructions outputted to terminal on how to build and run it.
+  Creates the file Dockerfile-Pacstall-master-YYYYMMDD for building the image pacstall/pacstall:YYYYMMDD, with instructions outputted to terminal on how to build and run it.